jphong125/stellaapic/Writerside/topics/Refund.md

 ## Overview
-Lucky Monaco system may use this method to rollback a bet transaction on the Casino Operator side, in order to reverse the transaction and adjust player’s balance.
-When receive a Refund request Operator have to return money back to player’s  balance.
+Lucky Monaco system may use this method to rollback a bet transaction on the Casino Operator side, in order to reverse the transaction and adjust player’s balance. <br/> When receive a Refund request Operator have to return money back to player’s  balance.

-- Important: The call is idempotent, i.e. sending refund for existing bet again only creates one transaction.
+- Important : The call is idempotent, i.e. sending refund for existing bet again only creates one transaction.

-- Important: If bet transaction is not found then nothing should happen on the Casino Operator side and success (0) or specific error code for this situation should be returned.
+- Important : If bet transaction is not found then nothing should happen on the Casino Operator side and success (0) or specific error code for this situation should be returned.

 ## Request